ezYakaEagle442/aks-java-petclinic-mic-srv/README.md

 - [Use GitHub Actions to connect to Azure documentation](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows).
 - [https://github.com/Azure/login#configure-a-service-principal-with-a-secret](https://github.com/Azure/login#configure-a-service-principal-with-a-secret)

-Paste in your JSON object for your service principal with the name **AZURE_CREDENTIALS** as secrets to your GH repo secrets / Actions secrets / Repository secrets.
+Paste in your JSON object for your service principal with the name **AZURE_CREDENTIALS** as secrets to your GH repo Settings / Security / Secrets and variables / Actions / Actions secrets / Repository secrets

 You can test your connection with CLI :
 ```sh